 A neutral pressure case is another viable option where you have an equal amount of intake vs exhaust fans.
 Also remember that when calculating the number of intake fans compared to exhaust fans, you need to take into account fan speeds too (which can alter the type of pressure in the case).
 But don't count the CPU, GPU or PSU fans in your calculations.

-In general, if I had to stick my neck out and generalize a bit, I'd say the general consensus in the DIY community is to lean towards a slightly positive pressure fan setup with say 2 intake fans and 1 exhaust (or 1 intake and 1 exhaust which is another common setup that works fine for many).
+The general consensus in the DIY community is to setup a slightly positive pressure fan setup with say 2 intake fans and 1 exhaust (or 1 intake and 1 exhaust which is another common setup that works fine for many) because you'll get the benefits of less dust build-up and because there generally isn't much difference in temperatures between positive and negative airflow.

 The good news is that you don't have to get your fan setup perfect the first time around, and you can always adjust things later on (adding fans or changing their placement) if you want to try and lower temperatures (or noise).